 Airports Company South Africa confirmed that it has suspended Air Zimbabwe from using its airports with effect from Tuesday 22 October 2019.

-As a cash client, Air Zimbabwe is required to settle on each Monday the amounts owed for landing fees, parking fees
+As a cash client, Air Zimbabwe is required to settle on each Monday the amounts owed for landing fees, parking fees and the passenger service charge for its weekly flights, as well as an amount towards settling arrears on its account.

 Air Zimbabwe has not adhered to the cash basis terms for using airports owned by Airports Company South Africa.